seandstewart/bardly/bardly/plays/romances/the-tempest/uncut.md

 Nor I; my spirits are nimble.
 They fell together all, as by consent;
 They dropp'd, as by a thunder-stroke.
 What might,
 Worthy Sebastian?
-O, what might?--No more:--
+O, what might? --No more:
 And yet me thinks I see it in thy face,
 What thou shouldst be: the occasion speaks thee, and
 My strong imagination sees a crown